hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > That words and meanings oft are misapplied:
 >
-> 'Tis not from accidents these slips are made,
+> It is not from accidents these slips are made,
 >
-> But thro' design, for all's thought fair in trade.
+> But through design, for all's thought fair in trade.
 >
 > Bel.
 To live in faith, we find it to our cost,
 >